 Authored by the city's ideal biographer, Berenice Bryant Lowe, in 1976, Tales of Battle Creek "...provides a loving, spirited, and always accurate chronicle of the who-what-when-where-why of Battle Creek's past" with over 16 pages of photographs of early Battle Creek.

 The Historical Images of Battle Creek collection includes over 17,000

 - Battle Creek Homes & Buildings, c.
 1940: A catalog, by street, of all of the buildings within the 1940 boundaries of Battle Creek with images

-- Photographs from Battle Creek from Battle Creek's History: A searchable selection of 5,500 photographs selected from the files of Willard Library from 19th and 20th century Battle Creek.
+- Photographs from Battle Creek's History: A searchable selection of 5,500 photographs selected from the files of Willard Library from 19th and 20th century Battle Creek.

 - Dorothy Martich Black History Photo Archive: represents many years of research by local historians Dorothy and Michael Martich documenting the history of the Battle Creek African American community.

 Links to books about Battle Creek and Calhoun County history,